Need to Know! Characteristics of Successful Teams

 Characteristics of successful teams

-Regardless of whether we’re talking about the Indianapolis Colts or the editorial department of the Indianapolis Star, there are a number of characteristics common to successful teams:
+Regardless of whether we’re talking about a sports team or a business team, there are several characteristics common to successful teams:

 • Clear goals